 4. Prodigal Fun –a bouncy pig game!

-More about how this CD teaches the story…
+More about how this program teaches the story…

 The Prodigal Son story text includes clickable multimedia Bible study notes.
 Bildad comes alive to explain the selected concept.
 His “projector” shows a kid-friendly animation of the concept and includes a question the teacher and kids can run with.

-View a low-resolution video montage of Prodigal Son CD in action.
+View this video montage of Prodigal Son in action.

-On the story pages of the CD students listen, see, and click to learn more…
+On the story pages of the program students listen, see, and click to learn more…

 Interactive Study Notes include: